romene/Naturaily-netlify/_posts/2019-02-22-8-frameworks-for-ruby-that-aren’t-rails.md

 ### Ramaze

 [Ramaze](https://github.com/Ramaze/ramaze){:rel=”nofollow”} is a very simple and straightforward web-framework.
 The philosophy of it could be expressed in a mix of **KISS**(Keep It Simple Stupid) and **POLA**(Principle Of Least Astonishment).
 It’s built to follow the MVC pattern, though it’s possible to ‘deploy’ everything from within a single script.
-It’s also one of those web frameworks that has managed to stick around for a long time, and in turn has built a good sized community behind it, always there to help and support.
 It supports all major templating systems, and its heavily focused on modular design.

 ### NYNY